Syntax:

 Description:

 Compute a new temperature for each surface element in the group once every Nevery steps.
-This command uses a compute or fix ID which should compute the flux of total energy onto each surface elements, e.g. etot from the compute surf command.
-Note that SPARTA does not check that the compute/fix specified calculates an energy flux.
+This command uses a compute or fix ID which should compute the flux of total energy onto each surface element, e.g. etot from the compute surf command.
+Note that SPARTA does not check that the specified compute/fix calculates an energy flux.

-The per-surface element temperatures computed by this fix can be output via the dump surf command, using the s_name syntax to output the custom temparture variable created by this fix.
-See the examples/adjust_temp dir for scripts that use this fix.
+The per-surface element temperatures computed by this fix can be output via the dump surf command, using its s_name syntax.
+See the examples/adjust_temp directory for input scripts that use this fix.

 The specified group-ID must be the name of a surface element group, as defined by the group surf command, which contains a set of surface elements.